CasuallyCalm/discord-pretty-help/README.md

 An embed version of the built in help command for discord.py

-Based on the DefaultHelpCommand that discord.py uses, but revised for embeds and cogs on individual pages that can be "scrolled" through with reactions.
+Inspired by the DefaultHelpCommand that discord.py uses, but revised for embeds and additional sorting on individual pages that can be "scrolled" through with reactions.

 ## Installation